 “We were firmly defending our interests”, said Prime Minister Mateusz Morawiecki at the time.
 “Poland is one of those countries that must first have a very detailed compensation package [and] know how much we can get for modernization”.

-Poland’s coal-reliance under the spotlight as EU debates climate plans
+Poland’s coal-reliance under the spotlight as EU debates energy transition

 Poland, where 80% of the electricity is still produced from coal, has long argued that, in exchange for committing to that goal, it needed an important compensation package to fund the transition of its economy and energy infrastructure.

 Poland’s position has strained relations with other EU member states pushing for a more comprehensive energy plan and more ambitious environmental goals.

 “The truth is, there’s one [country] that blocks everything, it’s Poland”, French President Emmanuel Macron recently said, before urging climate protesters to “go protest in Poland”, drawing the ire of officials in Warsaw.